bdurrani/bdurrani.github.com/_drafts/sse2-adventure.md

 {% endhighlight %}

 By itself a pretty useless program, but it will tell me how values and pointers are passed around and set up.

-I changed the build configuration to x64, Debug.
-What follows is the disassembly for the Test1
+I build a x64 Debug verson.
+And here is what you get.

 {% highlight c %}
 void Test1(int one, double two, int* three, double* four)